-Students earn Grade 'Points' for Grades "A+" through "D-".
+Students earn Grade 'Points' for Grades "A+" through "C-".
 Students need a "C-" grade or better in each module to graduate.
-A module graded with a "D" or "F" must be retaken.
+A module graded with an "F" must be retaken.
 When a module is retaken, only the retake grade is counted as credit attempted and used in the cumulative GPA calculation.
 Repeated weeks will be used in the computation of any refund.